cupofteame/LanguageFinderAPI/readme.md

 # Enhanced Language Detection and Translation API

-This Flask-based API provides comprehensive language-related services using Google Cloud APIs and other libraries.
+A Flask-based API that provides comprehensive language-related services using Google Cloud APIs and other libraries.

 ## Features